gallofeliz/hen-backup/README.md

 I hope this tool will be good for me ahah

+## Interraction

+You can use the CLI client to interract with the daemon :
+- `sudo docker-compose exec backup client list-snapshots my-repository`

 ## Warning

 Even if most of the job is done by Restic (https://github.com/restic/restic), this tool is not a Restic frontend.
 Restic can be removed for another backup app without changing contracts or features of backuper.